mm

 What Is Shadow IT?
 Explore the Definition of Shadow IT, Shadow IT Examples and More

 With the rise of cloud computing and software as a service (SaaS), the concept of shadow IT has emerged in businesses and organizations.
 Shadow IT is a designation given by central IT for any IT that is out of their control but within the domains of the business.
-“Shadow IT developed as a concept because business units were making independent acquisitions of IT technology and services outside of the realm of the centralized shared service enterprise IT,” explained OST CIO Jim VanderMey in a recent interview.
+“Shadow IT developed as a concept because business units were making independent acquisitions of IT technology and services outside of the realm of the centralized shared service enterprise IT,” explained Vervint CIO Jim VanderMey in a recent interview.

 In this article, we will explore how shadow IT arises as well as the risks and benefits of departments within your organization utilizing their own IT services.